|

 | |

-Corn futures are 3 to 4 cents lower at midday Friday; soybean futures are 2
+Corn futures are 2 to 3 cents lower at midday Wednesday; soybean futures are

-to 4 cents lower; wheat futures are 6 to 13 cents lower.
+4 to 5 cents higher; wheat futures are 3 to 11 cents lower.

 David M. Fiala